Skip to article frontmatterSkip to article content

 • Since dependent variable is log(price), a one-room increase at the mean raises price by approximately 23.7%

-• Units: The coefficients have units of (log dollars)/(room) and (log dollars)/(room²)
+• Units: The coefficients have units of (log dollars)/(room) and (log dollars)/(room^2)

 Finding the Turning Point for Rooms: